Quick answer

 What to do

-2. If the studio boutique doesn't carry the required style, is out of your size, or isn't convenient: the brand's website is the best first stop online.
+3. If the studio boutique doesn't carry the required style, is out of your size, or isn't convenient: the brand's website is the best first stop online.
 Brand direct has the widest color and size selection, the most current sizing charts, and usually the clearest return policy.
 Read that return policy before you add to cart: Capezio direct offers 30-day returns; Bloch direct charges a return shipping fee and marks items 20% off or more as final sale.

-5. For dance tights, accessories, and non-shoe gear: online is usually the better route.
+7. For dance tights, accessories, and non-shoe gear: online is usually the better route.
 Boutiques carry limited color ranges, and exchanges for the right tights shade are harder in person than online.
 Confirm the retailer's exchange policy for tights before ordering: some require original sealed packaging for exchanges on hosiery.

-6. Before you buy anywhere: confirm the required shoe is still the right shoe.
+9. Before you buy anywhere: confirm the required shoe is still the right shoe.
 If your dancer's dress code changed, if they moved up a level, or if the teacher made a new specification at the last class, buying the old required shoe is the same mistake whether you make it at the boutique or online.
 Check the current requirement before you pay.

 Common mistakes

 • Don't assume the studio boutique is the expensive option.
 For required dress-code items, boutiques often buy in volume and price competitively.
-The advantage of a boutique isn't price: it's that the staff can confirm the fit in real time.
+The advantage of a boutique isn't price.
+It's that the staff can confirm the fit in real time.
 The disadvantage is limited selection and sometimes final-sale policies on boutique-branded items.

 • Don't buy dance shoes from an Amazon third-party marketplace seller for a first fit.
 Amazon's return policy for Prime-eligible items from Amazon itself is generally fine, but marketplace sellers have inconsistent return terms, sizing guidance is absent from most listings, and counterfeit name-brand dance shoes (Capezio, Bloch) have been documented in Amazon's marketplace.
 For accessories (hair pins, Body Glide, Compeed), Amazon is fine.
 For fitted shoes on a first-time purchase, it's not.